mgatto/Project-Euler-Problems/Problem 1 - 3 & 5/PHP/README.md

 Of course, this semi-generalized solution assumes that the `$terms` array will only have two elements.
 I'll need to explore how to loop through the terms and handle them, possibly with code generation?

-#### #1.
+#### #2.
 Arithmetic Series

+This solution reflects the spirit of the canonical solution contained in Project Euler's PDF.
-This is the most efficient algorithm, and is the preferred solution.
+It is, by far, the most efficient algorithm.

 ```php
 function sum_arithmetic($multiple = 1, $limit = 0) {